-Around 70% of cases of bladder cancer are non-muscle-invasive (superficial), which means the cancerous cells have stayed in the lining of your bladder.
+Around 70% of cases of bladder cancer are non-muscle-invasive (superficial), which means the cancer cells have stayed in the lining of your bladder.
 At this stage, half of people diagnosed with non-muscle-invasive bladder cancer have a good chance of successfully managing it with regular surveillance and treatment for 10 years or more.

-Other bladder cancer tumours grow into the muscle wall of the bladder – this is called invasive bladder cancer.
+Other bladder cancer tumours grow into the muscle wall of the bladder.
+This is called invasive bladder cancer.

-Sometimes bladder cancer spreads to other parts of the body – this is called advanced or metastatic bladder cancer.
+Sometimes bladder cancer spreads to other parts of the body.
+This is called advanced or metastatic bladder cancer.

-There's no national screening programme in the UK for bladder cancer, but earlier detection can improve your prognosis.
+There's no national screening programme in the UK for bladder cancer but earlier detection can improve your prognosis.

 Other bladder cancer symptoms include:

 However, these are often symptoms of other conditions, such as a bladder infection or enlarged prostate.